cypherpunks-core/cypherpunks-ctf/README.md

 ```

 ### Coontributing
-See `contributing.md` on the repository for information about how to contribute.
+see [contributing.md](https://github.com/cypherpunks-core/cypherpunks-ctf/blob/dev/contributing.md) on the repository for information about how to contribute.

 #### Example level development